folkertvanheusden/HAM-router/README.md

 Packets can be logged as json via MQTT, WebSockets and syslog.
 They can also be stored in a (MySQL compatible-)database.
 Statistics of this server-program can be retreived via SNMP.
+APRS data can also be send to aprs.fi.

 requires:
 * libax25-dev